 Applejack can be seen sitting with Rarity, comforting her after being forced to wear a tacky dress in "Magic Duel".

-The micro series comics aren't free of examples either.
-The Rarity issue shows Rarity going on vacation... and bringing along a picture of Applejack to put on her nightstand.
+The Rarity issue of the the micro series comics shows Rarity going on vacation... and bringing along a picture of Applejack to put on her nightstand.